Primary Care Physicians

 This measure could be used to track progress with some caveats.
 Trends should only be calculated starting with the data from the 2013 Rankings due to changes in methodology.

 It is difficult to stratify this measure by population demographics.
-However, on the Primary Care Physician Mapper you can map the ratio of primary care physicians to the census tract level in metropolitan areas.
+However, on the Health Workforce Mapper you can map the ratio of primary care physicians at the county and state level and view data by age and gender of physicians.